-- Participant has a clinically significant acute illness (this does not include minor illnesses such as diarrhea or mild upper respiratory tract infection) or temperature ≥38.0°C (100.4°F) within 24 hours prior to the planned 1st dose of study vaccine; randomization at a later date is permitted at the discretion of the investigator and after consultation with the sponsor. - 2.
+- 24 hours prior to the planned study vaccination; randomization at a later date is permitted at the discretion of the investigator and after consultation with the sponsor. - 2.
 Participant has a known or suspected allergy or history of anaphylaxis or other serious adverse reactions to vaccines or their excipients (including specifically the excipients of the study vaccine; refer to the IB). - 3.
-Criterion modified per Amendment 2: - 3.1 Participant has abnormal function of the immune system resulting from: - a.
-Clinical conditions (eg, autoimmune disease or potential immune mediated disease or known or suspected immunodeficiency, or patient on hemodialysis) expected to have an impact on the immune response of the study vaccine.
+Criterion modified per Amendment 1: - 3.1 Criterion modified per Amendment 2: - 3.2 Criterion modified per Amendment 3: - 3.3 Participant has abnormal function of the immune system resulting from: - a.
+Clinical conditions (eg, autoimmune disease or potential immune mediated disease or known or suspected immunodeficiency, or participant on hemodialysis) expected to have an impact on the immune response of the study vaccine.
 Participants with clinical conditions stable under non-immunomodulator treatment (eg, autoimmune thyroiditis, autoimmune inflammatory rheumatic disease such as rheumatoid arthritis) may be enrolled at the discretion of the investigator.
 Non-immunomodulator treatment is allowed as well as steroids at a non-immunosuppressive dose or route of administration. - b.
-Chronic or recurrent use of systemic corticosteroids within 6 months before administration of the 1st dose of study vaccine and during the study.
-A substantially immunosuppressive steroid dose is considered to be ≥2 weeks of daily receipt of 20 mg of prednisone or equivalent.

-Note: Ocular, topical or inhaled steroids are allowed.

-- c.
-Administration of antineoplastic and immunomodulating agents or radiotherapy within 6 months before administration of the 1st dose of study vaccine and during the study. - 4.
-Criterion modified per Amendment 3:

-4.1 Participant received treatment with Ig in the 3 months or exogenous blood products (autologous blood transfusion are not exclusionary) in the 4 months before the planned administration of the 1st dose of study vaccine or has any plans to receive such treatment during the study.

-- 5. Participant received or plans to receive: - a.
-Licensed live attenuated vaccines within 28 days before or after planned administration of the 1st or subsequent study vaccinations. - b.
-Other licensed (not live) vaccines within 14 days before or after planned administration of the 1st or subsequent study vaccinations. - 6.
+Chronic or recurrent use of systemic corticosteroids within 6 months before administration of study vaccine and during the study.
+A substantially immunosuppressive steroid dose is considered to be ≥2 weeks of daily receipt of 20 mg of prednisone or equivalent. - Note: Ocular, topical or inhaled steroids are allowed. - c.
+Administration of antineoplastic and immunomodulating agents or radiotherapy within 6 months before administration of study vaccine and during the study. - 4.
+Criterion modified per Amendment 3: - 4.1 Participant received treatment with Ig in the 3 months or exogenous blood products (autologous blood transfusions are not exclusionary) in the 4 months before the planned administration of the study vaccine or has any plans to receive such treatment during the study. - 5.
+Participant received or plans to receive: - a.
+Licensed live attenuated vaccines within 28 days before or after planned administration of study vaccine. - b.
+Other licensed (not live) vaccines within 14 days before or after planned administration of study vaccine. - 6.
 Participant previously received a coronavirus vaccine. - 7.
-Criterion modified per Amendment 1: - 7.1 Criteria modified per Amendment 2:
+Criterion modified per Amendment 1: - 7.1 Criterion modified per Amendment 2:

-7.2 Participant received an investigational drug within 30 days (including investigational drugs for prophylaxis of COVID-19) or used an invasive investigational medical device within 30 days or received investigational Ig or investigational monoclonal antibodies within 3 months, or received convalescent serum for COVID-19 treatment within 4 months or received an investigational vaccine (including investigational Adenoviral-vectored vaccines) within 6 months before the planned administration of the 1st dose of study vaccine or is currently enrolled or plans to participate in another investigational study during the course of this study.
+- 7.2 Criterion modified per Amendment 3: - 7.3 Participant received an investigational drug (including investigational drugs for prophylaxis of COVID-19) within 30 days or used an invasive investigational medical device within 30 days or received investigational immunoglobulin or monoclonal antibodies within 3 months, or received convalescent serum for COVID-19 treatment within 4 months or received an investigational vaccine (including investigational Adenoviral-vectored vaccines) within 6 months before the planned administration of the study vaccine or is currently enrolled or plans to participate in another investigational study during the course of this study.
 See also Section 6.8.